 Cloudy days improve fishing since the clouds prevent light penetration.
-Overcast skies cause fish to cruise for food more than they would during bright days when they tend to hide and stay close to structure.
+Overcast skies signal when to fish because they cause fish to cruise for food more than they would during bright days when they tend to hide and stay close to structure.
 On overcast, cloudy days, fish are less likely to be at specific structure spots or areas and more likely to be scattered throughout a waterway.

 Hard rain conditions are a poor time to fish.
 A hard rain muddies the water, makes it difficult for fish to find bait or lures and causes heavy runoff, which can clog their gills.
 The increased water flow in rivers from any rain increases current flow and makes it difficult for fish to maintain a comfortable position in the river.
 High water levels can also create rapids, waves and unsafe fishing conditions.

 When there's lightning or the possibility of lightning, get out of the water immediately, whether you're in a boat, wading or on shore.
 Safety first.
 Plus, there's no way you're going to catch fish in a violent storm.

 Tides raise and lower the water level approximately two times per day and affect where fish are located and how they feed.
 When deciding when to fish, keep in mind that timing of a high or low tide changes daily and is also different for each coastal area.